ryancollinsnc/SER515-Fall22-Team4/README.md

 Adaptor Pattern was used to translate the publishSyllabusService() function to the equivalent Canvas service, publishSyllabusCavnas().

-Facade Pattern was used to act as a controller class and wrap all the class functions in a single class for easy access by the Main Class to hide complexity of the code.
+Facade Pattern was used to act as a controller class and wrap all class functions in a single class for easy access by the Main Class to hide complexity of the code.

 Singleton Pattern was used to implement a University Policies class that uses a timer that will fetch policies from an external source.
 For demo purposes, we have used a random function to determine if policies have been changed or not.